JuliaLang/julia/JuliaSyntax/README.md

 By pointing to green tree nodes, AST nodes become tracable back to the original source.

-Unlike other languages, designing a new AST is tricky because the existing `Expr` is a very public API used in every macro expansion.
+Unlike most languages, designing a new AST is tricky because the existing `Expr` is a very public API used in every macro expansion.
 User-defined macro expansions interpose between the source text and lowering, and using `Expr` looses source information in many ways.